theRhinoLogician/targets-ipv6-wordy/README.md

-The address-generation algorithm works like this:
-Consider that the domain is {0, 1} and that the chosen segments are 3, the generated combinations would be:
+The address-generation algorithm works like this: consider that the domain is {0, 1} and that the chosen segments are 3, the generated combinations would be:

 ```